TeamCourageWolf/Class-Project/README.txt

 -John

+Developing for Android is a pain.
+I put some of the information that might help in Dev_Notes.txt

 Team Members, check in below:

 VAMSI WOZ HERE!!!
 MUAHAHAHA!!!!
 I promise to behave this time.

-Developing for Android on NetBeans: http://wiki.netbeans.org/IntroAndroidDevNetBeans Integrating Facebook with a Mobile App: http://developers.facebook.com/docs/guides/mobile/#android

 Brad was here.